aming-/amRaspiMJPEG/README.md

 amRaspiMJPEG

-This is a copy taken from silvanmelchior userland library
+This is a copy taken from silvanmelchior userland library and rpicopter

 https://github.com/silvanmelchior/userland/tree/master/host_applications/linux/apps/raspicam